chart21/Verification-of-Outsourced-Object-Detection/README.md

 ### Whole setup using Yolov4 with CPU/GPU

 <p align="center"><img src="data/demo/Yolo-setup.gif"\></p>
-Download this GIF if you want to see the statistics printed in the consoles.

 ### Whole setup using Mobilenet SSD V2 with Coral Edge USB Accelerator

 <p align="center"><img src="data/demo/EdgeTpu-Setup.gif"\></p>
-Download this GIF if you want to see the statistics printed in the consoles.